Alive 2007: Tour

 Modular Records announced that Daft Punk would appear in Australia for an event in December 2007 called Never Ever Land.
 Daft Punk were supported by their regular acts SebastiAn and Kavinsky at the appearances, which had been announced as an extension to the Alive 2007 tour.
 Never Ever Land toured to Melbourne at the Sidney Myer Music Bowl, Perth at the Esplanade, Brisbane at the Riverstage and finally Sydney at the Sydney Showground Main Arena.
 A Triple J interview with Pedro Winter (Busy P) revealed that Daft Punk's Sydney appearance on 22 December would be their final show for 2007 and the last to feature the pyramid light scheme.
 Tickets for the Australian tour sold more quickly than for any Daft Punk-related event in their history.

 For the 2007 shows, Daft Punk added the tracks "Burnin'" and "Phoenix" and an encore.
-Bangalter explained that the 2006 sets were initially designed for performances within larger festivals, but later refined to accommodate Daft Punk shows, saying "The goal was to try and bring a complete global experience to the audience."
+Bangalter explained that the 2006 sets were initially designed for performances within larger festivals, but later refined to accommodate Daft Punk-centric shows, saying "The goal was to try and bring a complete global experience to the audience."
 The introduction for the live show featured the five-note sequence used in Close Encounters of the Third Kind.

 Technical elements

-For the performances, Daft Punk used Ableton Live software on "custom made supercomputers" controlled remotely with Behringer BCR2000 MIDI controllers and JazzMutant Lemur touchscreen pads.
+For the performances, Daft Punk used Ableton Live software on "custom-made supercomputers" controlled remotely with Behringer BCR2000 MIDI controllers and JazzMutant Lemur touchscreen pads.
 They also used Minimoog Voyager RME units, which, with the mixers, allowed them to "mix, shuffle, trigger loops, filter, distort samples, EQ in and out, transpose or destroy and deconstruct synth lines".
 The majority of the equipment was stored within offstage towers during the performances.

 The tour visuals were set up by XL Video.
 The company provided eight-core Mac Pro units running Catalyst v4 and Final Cut Pro.
 Daft Punk approached the company with their visual concept for the shows.
 "They came to us with a pretty fixed idea of what they wanted", said head of XL Video, Richard Burford.
 "They wanted to mix live video with effects.
 Using the eight-core Mac Pros, we were able to take in eight digital sources and treat them as video streams.
 Then they could use Catalyst to coordinate the video with lighting effects and add their own effects in on the fly.
 The final digital video streams ran to LED screens."